 Behavioral health support is a critical ingredient for living a healthy life.
 But research shows that many in Michigan who would benefit from behavioral health care struggle to access the support they need, for a variety of reasons.

-To overcome these barriers, it’s vital that providers and policymakers across our state find creative ways to scale services, expand reach, and promote collaboration to make it possible for every Michigander who needs appropriate, high-quality behavioral health support to get it.
+To overcome these barriers, providers and policymakers across our state must find creative ways to scale services, expand reach, and promote collaboration to make it possible for every Michigander who needs appropriate, high-quality behavioral health support to get it.

 Technology is one way the Health Fund’s Behavioral Health grant program seeks to improve access to care.
 Here are a few examples of recent projects we’ve supported that have used technology in innovative ways: